-Examples of success stories in the Georgia Basin include reductions in dioxin and furan releases from pulp and paper mills; reductions in wood preservative and antisapstain chemical releases from wood treatment facilities; decreasing trends in the concentrations of several priority contaminants in the BC coastal environment; decreased concentrations of POPs in herons, osprey and cormorants and increased reproductive success in some species; and the successful remediation of a large number of contaminated sites on the BC coast.
+Examples of success stories in the Georgia Basin include reductions in both dioxin and furan releases from pulp and paper mills and the concentrations of these chemicals in the receiving environment; reductions in wood preservative and antisapstain chemical releases from wood treatment facilities; decreasing trends in the concentrations of several priority contaminants in the BC coastal environment; decreased concentrations of POPs in herons, osprey and cormorants and increased reproductive success in some species; and the successful remediation of a large number of contaminated sites on the BC coast.
 These successes were achieved through the introduction of more comprehensive pollution control measures which combined strengthened government legislation with effective voluntary actions by industry (Garrett 2010).

 In addition, while runoff in both urban and agricultural areas has been identified as an important source of contaminants to Georgia Basin waterways, many BC communities are successfully employing low impact development strategies to reduce these releases.
 Innovative methods of stormwater/rainwater management and land development have been successfully utilized in the Capital Regional District, Metro Vancouver, and in a number of other BC communities.
 Substantial reductions in both the concentrations of contaminants in stormwater and the volume of stormwater released to local waterways have been achieved.